pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

   ignored.
 - It does not produce the shortest path from a root vertex to a target vertex.
 - The aggregate cost of traversal is not guaranteed to be minimal.
-- If the root vertex does not exist, an empty row is returned.
 - The returned values are ordered in ascending order of `start_vid`.
 - Depth First Search Running time: :math:`O(E + V)`